6 recommended OTC drugs

 Can I exercise with osteoarthritis?

 Yes — recommended.
 Swimming, cycling, walking.
 Avoid high-impact activities (running, jumping).
-Physiotherapy for muscle strengthening.
+Physical therapy for muscle strengthening.

 How long can I use Voltaren gel?

 Up to 14-21 days.
-If pain persists — medical consultation for evaluation and long-term treatment.
+If the pain persists — see a doctor for evaluation and long-term treatment.

 What diet for osteoarthritis?

-Anti-inflammatory: omega-3 (fatty fish), colorful fruits/vegetables, turmeric, nuts.
+Anti-inflammatory: omega-3 (oily fish), colorful fruits/vegetables, turmeric, nuts.
 Avoid sugar, white flour, processed red meat.

 See also